taitulism/cwd/README.md

         ```

-**Returns:** A promise for the command results.
+**Returns:** A promise for a command results object.

-The promised result is an object with the following properties:
+A result object has the following properties:
 * **`exitCode`** - Number - The command exit code.
 * **`isOk`** - Boolean - `true` if command exit code is 0. `false` otherwise.
 * **`stdout`** - String - The commands's `stdout` output string (utf-8 encoded).